The latest version of the wallet: 1.37.1

 Bitcoin Cash’s fork is Bitcoin SV(Satoshi Vision) that came out after so-called Hash Wars between Roger Ver and Craig Wright. has some improvements which make the coin a serious rival to BCH.
 It aims to:

 As of now, however, BSV doesn’t have a replay protection.
 If you have BCH in a custodial wallet or on the exchange, where private keys are not under your control – the best way is to move your BCH to a wallet or exchange that supports the fork.
 If you have Bitcoin Cash (BCH) in a non-custodial wallet where you can manage your private keys – your funds are safe and you'll get an equivalent amount of the new coin after the fork.

 Both BCH and BSV are supported on Atomic Wallet, but since there is no replay protection, the transaction will show up in both blockchains.
 In order to prevent that issue, you will need to split BCH from BSV.

-Try out new non-custodial solution.
-Via Atomic Wallet interface you can easily manage Bitcoin Cash and over 300 top assets.
+Try out our universal non-custodial solution.
+With Atomic Wallet, you can easily manage Bitcoin Cash and over 300 top cryptocurrency assets.
 Only you have control over your funds.
 Private keys never leave your device.